Insulin: What school staff need to know

 Glucose is an essential source of energy for our bodies.
 Although our bodies make glucose, most of what we need comes from the food we eat (for more information, see Food and type 1 diabetes).

-The amount of glucose in the body at a specific point in time is called “blood sugar” or “blood glucose” (abbreviated as BG) level.
+The amount of glucose in the body at a specific point in time is called a “blood sugar” or “blood glucose” (abbreviated as BG) level.
 This graph shows how blood glucose fluctuates normally, in a person without diabetes:

 Note